 Picking the right song can take a long time.
 You’ve probably experienced this before, and spent time browsing dozens or even hundreds of songs.

 Maybe you’ve got a sound or a vision in your head, and settling for something else feels wrong.
 Or maybe you just can’t find something that fits the tone and sounds like a high-quality product.
 And you probably don’t have a big enough budget to pay for the rights to the song that was your inspiration.

-Either way, these are just three of the most common problems that filmmakers deal with when they’re searching for music.
+Either way, these are just three of the most common problems that many creators deal with when they’re searching for the right music.
 Learning how to look for music — and actually finding good songs — can seem like an acquired skill, so we’ve got some tips to get you started.

 Fulfill your vision.
 You know what kind of tone you want your intro music to build, or how that thematic sound will help shape the message you are sharing with your audience.
 Hang onto that idea like it is your lifeline, because it sort of is.

 Don’t settle.
 Finding the right music is worthwhile.
 You should be proud of the content you create, even if it requires some extra time and effort.
 So remind yourself that there are quality songs available, even when it feels like digging for a needle in a very “meh” haystack.

 Commit to searching.
 If you’re going the traditional route of browsing for songs online, you’ll have to make a commitment to stick with it.
 Finding great intro music is just as hard as (maybe even harder than) finding great vlog or background music and sound effects.

 Of course, that tried-and-true method of scanning for songs and then licensing them is more than just “traditional” — it’s outdated.
 Almost even archaic in today’s always-online culture.